PokerStars USA represents the global online poker giant’s three seperate online poker sites active in the United States.

 Delaware was the second state to pass the iGaming bill, only days after Nevada.
 Delaware did not include the bad actor’s clause in the law text, so there were no obstacles for PokerStars to try and apply for a gaming license.
 The operator did exactly that when the state lottery invited interested operators to apply in 2013.

-However, the room failed to acquire the license in the end as Delaware Lottery decided to go with 888 and Scientific Games.
-So, PokerStars turned their sights to the only other regulated state at the time.
+However, the room failed to acquire the license in the end as the Delaware Lottery decided to go with 888 and Scientific Games.
+So, PokerStars turned its sights to the only other regulated state at the time.

 But there were more issues to overcome.
 All state laws require online operators to have a physical presence in the state through a licensed brick-and-mortar venue and NJ was no exception.
 So, before the company could start operating in the state, it had to purchase or partner up with a physical casino in Atlantic City.

 After some back and forth and a failed attempt to buy a casino in AC, PokerStars has finally partnered up with the Resorts Casino.
 With that partnership in place and the gaming license issued by the NJDGE, the room went live in the state in March of 2016, setting foundations for PokerStars in the US.

 PokerStars NJ was late to the party to some extent as there were already several rooms operating in the state, namely WSOP NJ, 888, and Borgata Poker NJ.

 After initial enthusiasm, there came a rather long quiet period for online poker in the States.
 Looking to boost their numbers, the first three regulated states entered an interstate compact, allowing them to share player pools across state borders.
 However, not much else was happening.